-- Annually review and approve corporate goals and objectives relevant to the Chief Executive Officer's compensation and based on that evaluation, determine and approve the compensation of the Chief Executive Officer, including salary, bonus, incentive and equity compensation; - Annually review performance and approve compensation, including salary, bonus, and incentive and equity compensation, of the Company's executive officers;

-- Grant discretionary awards and otherwise make determinations under the Company's equity, incentive, retirement, and deferred compensation plans, to the extent provided in such plans; - Determine performance goals and certify whether performance goals have been satisfied for incentive plans complying or intended to comply with Section 162(m) of the IRS Code; - Periodically review and make recommendations to the Board of Directors concerning the Company's equity and incentive compensation plans; - Periodically review and determine the form and amounts of Director Compensation as delegated by the Board of Directors; - Review and discuss with management the annual Compensation and Discussion Analysis ("CD&A") disclosure regarding named executive officer compensation.
+- Annually review and approve corporate goals and objectives relevant to the Chief Executive Officer's compensation and based on that evaluation, determine and approve the compensation of the Chief Executive Officer, including salary, bonus, incentive and equity compensation; - Annually review performance and approve compensation, including salary, bonus, and incentive and equity compensation for the Company's executive officers: - Grant awards and otherwise make determinations under the Company's equity, incentive, retirement, and deferred compensation plans, to the extent provided in such plans; - Determine performance goals and certify whether performance goals have been satisfied for incentive plans complying or intended to comply with Section 162(m) of the Internal Revenue Code; - Periodically review and make recommendations to the Board concerning the Company's equity and incentive compensation plans; - · Periodically review and determine the form and amounts of director compensation as delegated by the Board; - Review and discuss with management the annual Compensation Discussion and Analysis disclosure regarding named executive officer compensation included in the Company's annual proxy statement; - · Review its charter annually; and - Report its activities to the full Board on a regular basis.

-Nominating and Governance Committee: 3 Meetings Held in 2007
+Nominating and Governance Committee: 3 Meetings Held in 2011

-The Nominating and Governance Committee assists the Board of Directors in identifying individuals qualified to become directors, determining the size and composition of the Board of Directors and its Committees, developing and implementing corporate governance guidelines, evaluating the qualifications and independence of members of the Board on a periodic basis and evaluating the overall effectiveness of the Board of Directors and its committees.
+The Nominating and Governance Committee assists the Board in identifying individuals qualified to become directors, determining the size and composition of the Board and its committees, developing and implementing corporate governance guidelines, evaluating the qualifications and independence of members of the Board on a periodic basis and evaluating the overall effectiveness of the Board and its committees.